-In the case your total gross weight is over 3,500 Kg, you must own a BE drivers license.
-And if your towing car is over 3.5 tonnes, you might even need CE license.
-What you get is an assurance, that your transmission will tell you goodbye a bit sooner than if you have a lighter trailer.
-And if you’re lucky and have a decent recent car, the car can switch to a trailer mode every time you connect a trailer to it.
+In case your total gross weight is over 3,500 Kg, you must have a BE driver’s license.
+And if your towing vehicle weighs over 3.5 tons, you might even need a CE license.
+What you definitely get is the promise that your transmission will wave you goodbye a bit sooner than if you had a lighter trailer.
+And if you’re lucky and have a decent recent car, the car can switch to towing mode every time you connect a trailer to it.

 Back to Driving School

-Although with the setup above, I’d be fine, I ended up going to driving school again.
-Just to be ready for the future.
-I’ll be prepared in case I buy a heavy trailer or a heavy car.
-The thing that made me happy was the instructor — the guy was an avid caravan traveller and he told me great bunch of stories.
-Since then I know what a mover is, and what that I don’t have to worry to sleep on a gas station over night.
+Even though I would have been fine with the setup I described above, I ended up going back to driving school, just so I’m ready for the future.
+I’ll be prepared in case I buy a heavy trailer or a weighty car.
+The thing that made me most happy about going back to driving school was my instructor — the guy was an avid caravan traveller and he told me a bunch of great stories.
+Since then, I know what a “mover” is, and that I don’t have to worry about sleeping at a gas station overnight.

 Even More Tech Surprises

-To make it even more complex, also your car & towing hitch could have a limit.
-In most cases it is 2,000 Kg.
-So if you would like to tow an European trailer, things would go smooth.
-But towing an American Airstream, that starts around 3,000 Kg of weight, would not work with vast majority of European cars.
-If you really like the silver bullet shape, you should buy a lighter European version of the Airstream, which is still pretty heavy, but lighter and a little more narrow than US versions.
+To make things even more complicated, your car and towing hitch have a weight limit.
+In most cases, it’s 2,000 Kg.
+So if you would like to tow a European trailer, things would mostly go smooth.
+But towing an American Airstream, which starts at around 3,000 Kg, would not work for the vast majority of European cars.
+If you really like the silver bullet shape, you should buy a lighter European version of the Airstream, which is still pretty heavy, but lighter and a little narrower than the US versions.

 7-pin or 13-pin Trailer Plug

-There are two common types of electrical plugs in Europe.
-The old one with 7 pins is pretty common, but does not allow you to power fridge while moving.
-And then there’s newer 13-pin that you need to order specifically if you want to have it on your car, as well as some older trailers might still have twin 7-pin plugs that need to be re-worked.
-The future is 13-pin plug for sure.
+There are two types of electrical plugs in Europe.
+The old one with seven pins is pretty common, but it doesn’t allow you to power a fridge while moving.
+And then there’s the newer 13-pin plug that you need to order specifically if you want to install it on your car.
+Some older trailers might still have twin 7-pin plugs that need to be upgraded.
+The future is the 13-pin plug for sure.

-If you don’t have a towing hitch on your car, it’s good to do some price comparison in advance.
-In my case, an original BMW hitch was around €2,000 ($2,300) while an after market solution cost me €350 ($390) which is pretty big difference.
+If you don’t have a towing hitch on your car, it’s good to make a price comparison in advance.
+In my case, an original BMW hitch was around €2,000 ($2,300) while a non-branded one cost €350 ($390), which is a pretty big difference.

-So I decided to not give my hard-earned money to BMW, but rather decided to feed my local BMW servicemen.
-One thing you should also take into account is that cars with a hitch get some negative points if you’re selling your car to a dealer, as they likely might be more used than cars without a towing history.
+So I decided not to give my hard-earned money to BMW, but to feed my local mechanic.
+One thing you should also take into account is that cars with a hitch can get sold for less, if selling your car to a dealer, because they have likely been used more than cars without a towing history.

 Towing in Czech Republic

-As far as I know, there are these specific rules applied to towing a caravan trailer in the middle of Europe, meaning Czech Republic and Slovakia (formerly Czechoslovakia).
+As far as I know, these are the specific rules applied to towing a caravan trailer in the middle of Europe, meaning Czech Republic and Slovakia (formerly Czechoslovakia).

-- For highways you only need one stamp for your towing car in Czech Republic, while in Slovakia you need two, separate stickers for car and your caravan
+- On highways, you only need a stamp for your towing car in the Czech Republic, while in Slovakia you need two separate stickers for your car and caravan

-- In case you have an RV (Camper, Motorhome) over gross weight of 3.5 tonnes you would need a plastic box and pay for a distance using tolls same for all trucks and trailers
+- If you drive an RV (Camper or Motorhome) over the gross weight of 3.5 tons, you need to install an electronic on-board unit to automatically pay for tolls, just like trucks and trailers

-- In most European countries a car with trailer is a Category 2 or Category 3 setup, meaning you pay 50-100% more for the same distance, but you would not drive as fast, either because speed limit of your trailer (80 Km/h for most trailers, some new are 100 Km/h or 130 Km/h) or the hike in fuel consumption thanks to the total weight
+- In most European countries, a car with trailer in tow is a Category 2 or Category 3, meaning you pay 50-100% more in tolls, but you can’t drive as fast, either because of the speed limit of your trailer (80 Km/h for most trailers, some new ones can go at 100 Km/h or 130 Km/h) or the spike in fuel consumption due to the total weight of your rig

 Where to Buy a Caravan in Czech Republic

 The offer of trailers on the market in many European countries is great.
-It’s a piece of equipment that people not use everyday and so you can easily buy 30 years old trailer in a good shape with most of the features of the new ones.
+It’s a vehicle that people don’t use every day, so you can easily buy 30-year-old trailers in good shape with most of the features of the new ones have.

-To choose a good dealer, I recommend to visit their shop first, look around and compare at least three shops so you get a perspective.
-It’s also better not to hurry things up.
-If you wait, you might get a decent deal and better fitting setup of the interior.
+To pick a good dealer, I recommend visiting a few shops first.
+Look around and compare at least three shops, so you gain a bit of perspective.
+It’s also better not to rush things.
+If you wait, you might get a better deal and a nicer interior set-up.

-For me the dealer in the heart of Europe is Burimex.
-As there you can get new and used trailers, new motorhomes and also equipment and service.
-They provide cleanup service and they can modify your existing caravan or camper professionally.
+In my opinion, the best dealer in the heart of Europe is Burimex, as there you can get new and used trailers, new motorhomes and also various equipment and services.
+They provide a cleanup service and they can modify your existing caravan or camper professionally.

-If you’re travelling or living in the United Kingdom, there is also a great offer of used, fully equipped British trailers, on eBay.co.uk.
-But you might need to deal with rather complex paperwork if you’d like to bring the trailer to your home country.
+If you’re travelling or living in the UK, there are also lots of used, fully-equipped British trailers, on eBay.co.uk.
+But you might need to deal with rather complex paperwork if you’d like to bring the trailer back to your home country.